 Daniel Adler, Director, UConn Archaeological Field School in Armenian Prehistory, Associate Professor of Anthropology

-Zahra Ali, Director of Global Partnerships & Communications, Global Affairs
+Zahra Ali, Director of Global Partnerships & Outreach, Global Affairs

 William Berentsen, Professor of Geography

 Boris Bravo-Ureta, Professor of Agriculture and Resource Economics